martin-rdz/mixed-phase_cloud_analytical/README.md

 ## mixed-phase clouds analytical framework

-The jupyter notebooks collected here implement an framework for anaytical tratment of mixed phase clouds, as it was presented in a series of publications (co-)authored by A. Korolev.
+The jupyter notebooks collected here implement an framework for anaytical treatment of mixed phase clouds, as it was presented in a series of publications (co-)authored by A. Korolev.